2020 Online Voting

 Please read both sides before voting and send the entire sheet as your vote.

-The Trans-Atlantic Fan Fund was created in 1953 for the purpose of providing funds to bring well- known and active fans familiar to those on both sides of the ocean across the Atlantic.
+The Trans-Atlantic Fan Fund was created in 1953 for the purpose of providing funds to bring well-known and active fans familiar to those on both sides of the ocean across the Atlantic.
 Since that time, TAFF has regularly brought North American fans to European conventions and European fans to North American conventions.
-It exists solely through the support of fandom.
-That support, and the continued generosity of fandom, are what make TAFF possible.
+It exists solely through the support of science fiction fandom; the continued generosity of fans is what makes TAFF possible.

 Who may vote?

-$4.00 (USD) or £3.00 (GBP) to TAFF (larger donations are very gratefully accepted).
+Voting in the 2020 race is open to anyone active in fandom before January 2018 who donates at least $4 (USD) or £3 (GBP) or 3 (EUR) to TAFF (larger donations are very gratefully accepted).
 Voting is by secret ballot: one vote per person, and you must provide your name on the ballot.
 You may change your vote at any time prior to the deadline.
-All votes must reach the administrators by midnight (Eastern US time) on Monday, April 22, 2019.
+All votes must reach the administrators by 11:59pm (Pacific US time) on Sunday, January 12, 2020.

 TAFF gratefully accepts your freely given money, material for auction and other relevant donations; such generosity has sustained the Fund for more than 60 years.
 TAFF is fandom's longest-running travel fund – give early and often!
 Please contact your nearest administrator for details.

-Each candidate has posted a bond of $20 promising to travel, if elected, to the 2019 Worldcon in Dublin, Ireland.
+Each candidate has posted a bond of $20 promising to travel, if elected, to Concentric: Eastercon 2020, in Birmingham, UK.
 Each candidate has three nominators on their side of the Atlantic and two on the other, each of whom has personally contacted the administrators with their nomination.
 Each candidate has also provided a platform of up to 101 words (published overleaf).
-Anyone active in SF fandom can run for TAFF as long as they fulfil these criteria for the relevant race; contact your administrator about future races!
+Anyone active in SF fandom can run for TAFF as long as they fulfill these criteria for the relevant race; contact your administrator about future races!

 TAFF uses a preferential voting system similar to the system used in voting for the Hugo Awards.
 Voters should rank candidates in order of preference.
 This allows for the lowest-ranked candidates to be eliminated from the race and those votes redistributed according to the next ranking until one candidate has a clear majority.
-A candidate must also receive at least 20% of the #1 rank votes on both sides of the Atlantic to win.
+A candidate must also receive at least 20% of the first-place votes on both sides of the Atlantic to win.
 Any candidate failing to receive this minimum percentage on either side will be dropped, and the second-place votes on their ballots counted as first-place votes in the next ballot count.
+(Note: In years with more than three candidates, the "20% rule" is not applied until after the candidates with the fewest votes have been eliminated and there are just three candidates left.)
 Votes will be counted according to a voter's contact address, not where they send their ballot.
 Votes from fans not resident in either Europe or North America will not count towards either side of the Atlantic for the purpose of this rule.

 "Hold Over Funds":